Swiss Alps Splendor

 The itinerary would be as follows:

 Fly into Zurich and take a one-hour train into Lucerne.
 This is where our Alpine Adventure begins!
+Evening excursion to Mt Rigi via Lake Lucern.
+Tour Old Town, Chapel Bridge, Lion Monument and the Musegg Wall.

 We will spend one night in Lucerne before ferrying across Lake Lucerne to Brennan where we will take a bus and then a series of chairlifts and gondolas to reach Fronalpstock, our lodging while hiking the beautiful Stoos Ridge.
 We will have the mountain all to ourselves after the last chairlift has descended for the evening.

 The following day we reverse our direction, by way of the charming ferry ride across Lake Lucerne, departing for the famed Jungfrau Region in the Bernese Oberland.
 This will be a travel day, but the scenery and modes of transportation will keep you staring out the window as we roll past villages with chalets set on hillsides above turquoise lakes.
-At Lake Brienz will embark upon one final ferry to Interlocken where we will board a train to Lauterbrunnen.
+At Lake Brienz will embark upon one final ferry to Interlaken where we will board a train to Lauterbrunnen.

 A few days will be spent in the quaint Jungfrau Region, hiking, biking, shopping and exploring these idyllic villages.